Kevin9125/doc_generator/README.md

 # doc_generator
-a program that generate documentation base on a code file
+a program that generate documentation base on a visual studio project